 Introduction:

 Family Cyprinidae is considered the largest family of freshwater fishes.
 Fishes belonging to this family are widely distributed worldwide, with an overall number of about 3,000 species of which only 1,270 of these species remain extant.
 Globally, the genus Labeo Cuvier 1817, consists of at least 80 species representing about 16.4% of the African cyprinid ichthyofauna (Reid, 1985).
 About 134 fish species occur in the freshwaters of Sudan of which 22 species belong to the family Cyprinidae (Mahmoud et. al., 2024).
-Labeo senegalensis (Valenciennes, 1842) is the most prevalent and abundant species in the country and has gained special significance for their good taste and high market price.
+Labeo senegalensis (Valenciennes, 1842) is the most prevalent and abundant species in the country and has gained special significance for their good taste and high market value.
 Most species of the genus Labeo are commercially important and contribute significantly to the fisheries resources of African countries (Weyl and Booth 1999; Delaney et al; 2007; Skelton et. al., 1991).

 The study of the length-weight relationship of fish forms the basis for fishery stock assessments and management studies.
 It provides insights into fish population dynamics, such as growth patterns, recruitment, and mortalities, exploitation rate, and stock biomass (Pervin and Mortuza, 2008; Pauly and Morgan, 1987, and Pauly, 1983).
-Recent studies of the population dynamics and stock assessment of Labeo senegalensis have been conducted by several researchers including Abdalla et. al., (2024); Olufeagba and Okomoda (2016); Montchowuiet. al., (2011), and El-Kasheifet. al., (2007).
+Recent studies of the population dynamics and stock assessment of Labeo senegalensis have been conducted by several researchers ?? including Abdalla et. al., (2024); Olufeagba and Okomoda (2016); Montchowuiet. al., (2011), and El-Kasheifet. al., (2007).

 The present study was conducted on fishing sites located on two seasonal rivers; the Upper Atbara River at Rumela site and the Settit River at Burdana site on the eastern part of Sudan.
 The study's main objective is to investigate aspects of the population dynamics of L. senegalensis in the two water bodies.
 The findings of this research will provide valuable information in relation to the sustainable development, management, and exploitationof this commercially important fish species in the freshwaters of Sudan.